 The next 50% of the song:

 Start building up slight energy and positivity.
 Start adding new instruments and subtle drums/percussion.
 The listener should feel the vibe becoming more positive and be taken on a journey.
 Firstly, this section should have some sort of melodic memorable hook.
 Secondly, since our goal is licensing, we don’t want the melody played by an overly overpowering instrument.
 It needs to be subtle and back in the mix so that it doesn’t distract the viewer from the visuals and dialog on-screen.

 Final 30% of the song:

 This is the climax and the peak of energy and emotion.
 The music should bring the listener to the final destination of the music.
 The climax could be subtle or explosive in nature.
 Just keep in mind that the climax is the key ingredient the client will be working towards in their ad, video, or scene.
 The buildup is the journey, the climax is the destination.
 Make sure to end this with a hard ending, no fade-outs or loose endings.
 The client needs a resolving chord with a ringout.
-This can be used if they edit the song short and can simply add this ending to their edit point for a natural resolution.
+The editor may edit the song short, and simply add the ending to their edit.
+This creates a point of natural resolution.

 Click here to learn more on writing music for licensing.
 Submit your music here.
 Who knows?
 Your song may get placed in a video, film, or TV program.
 If you would like to learn more about our music licensing mentoring program, click here.